DanCouper/strive_weather/README.md

 This is from the forecast response, so is one of a list of 40, and the location data is a field at the the same level as the list.

 `dt` is UNIX epoch.
-I do not need precision here, only date and hour.
+Note I do not need precision here, only date and hour.

 For a quick summary, I need `temp` and the `description` from the `weather` field.